Teacher E-Mail List Sign Up

-(open to primary & secondary students on O’ahu)
+(open to primary & secondary students on Oahu and Kauai)

 Visiting filmmakers will help to enrich classes such as media production, journalism, language arts, foreign language and social studies.
 These visits will offer the logistical benefit of bringing speakers into classrooms rather than requiring field trips.
 Students will learn first-hand from successful professionals in the filmmaking/media industry.
 Teachers will be encouraged to plan activities that will involve students interacting with their guest speakers.

 The filmmakers below are available for classroom visits on these dates, except where noted: